networkinss/joaswizard/README.md

 You can check the JUnit test `testCreateFromString()`.

 #### Excel

 Excel is very useful for mass conversion.
 Every sheet is an component schema object.
 The sheetname is the name of the object.
-First line should contain the following header:
+First line can contain the following header:

-* Name -> Name of the property of the object.
+* Name -> Required.
+Name of the property of the object.
 * DbType -> Database type.
 This can be mapped as defined in the mapping.json (src/main/resources/mapping.json).
 Will be used only if OasType is empty.
 * OasType -> The actual OAS type.
 A list of OAS3 types is in doc/oas3datatypes.txt.
 * OasFormat -> The format of the type.
 Possible values also in the file doc/oas3datatypes.txt.
 * OASPattern -> Can be a pattern like e.g. for a date: yyyy-mm-dd.
 * OasMin -> The OAS3 minimum length of a value for that property.
 * OasMax -> The OAS3 maximum length of a value for that property.
 * OasExample -> The OAS3 example value.
 If not set, Jo will guess a bit.
 * OasEnum -> OAS3 Enum values.
 * OasDescription -> Text description for the OAS3 property.
 * OasRequired -> If required or not.
 Values are true (required) or false (optional).